Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 # Data-Cleaning-on-GoogleSheet-Excel
 This dirty data was obtained from Kaggle.
 It contains sales record of different confectionaries, their cost, date of purchase, purchase ID, among other necessary details.
 This data is beginner-friendly and useful in practising your data analysis skills after a long time.
 ## Project Overview
-In the analysis of this data, insights are provided to the store owner into the purchasing power, sales and best business days and months through the revenue generated and the number of items sold.
+Through the analysis of this data, insights are provided to the store owner regarding purchasing power, sales, and the best business days and months, as determined by the revenue generated and the number of items sold.
 While working on this data, I ensured that the purpose of the analysis was fully observed and executed.

 ### Data Source
 The data was readily available on Kaggle by Ahmed Mohamed with the title: Cafe Sales - Dirty Data for Cleaning Training <https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training>